Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

 \subsubsection{Performance with Varying Loads}

-We next test the full performance in the sim-to-sim transfer of the policy learned in Cartesian space as described in Sec.~\ref{sec:method}.
+We next test the full performance in the sim-to-sim transfer of the policy learned in Cartesian space as described in Section~\ref{sec:method}.
 Figure~\ref{fig:vels_mass} shows the body velocity from sample policy executions in Gazebo with varying added masses.
-For relatively ``small'' added masses (i.e. 5 $kg$, though this is over 40\% of the nominal robot mass), there is little noticeable difference in performance from the ideal case.
-As the added load mass increases, it becomes more difficult for the agent to maintain higher speeds, though still possible to make forward progress.
+With 5 $kg$ of added mass (42\% of the nominal robot mass), there is little noticeable difference in performance from the ideal case.
+As the added load mass increases even further, it becomes more difficult for the agent to maintain higher speeds, though still possible to make forward progress.